Year-round tax-planning and tax-saving strategies

 Read time: 7 to 8 minutes

 Paying less in income taxes can put more money in your pocket.
-By understanding basic tax forms and preparing for tax impacts, you can use simple financial planning strategies that may help you reduce your taxable income.
-And the best part?
-These strategies can be used throughout the year, not just at tax time.
+Simple financial planning strategies-like using the right tax forms and preparing for the impact can help you reduce your taxable income.

 Let's explore these four tax-savings strategies: